maxpertici/menu-item-types/readme.txt

 == Description ==
-Use elements of a personalized type in the navigation menus.
+Menu Item Types makes it easy to add links to your archive pages, titles, items without URL, paragraphs or images to your navigation menus.
-You can easily create your own!
+You can also easily override the templates and/or create your own custom elements.

 == Installation ==
 1. Install the plugin and activate.
 2. Go to Apparence > Menu
-3. If Custom Items Metabox is not visible, use screen options
+3. If the new metaboxes are not visible, use screen options

 == Changelog ==